Planning for Registration

 - 12 hours per semester is required to be a full-time student

-- 15 hours per semester may be required to graduate in 4 years
+- 15 hours per semester, on average, is required to graduate in 4 years

 - 120 divided by 8 semesters = 15 hours per semester